transentis/bptk_py/README.md

 # Business Prototyping Toolkit for Python

-__Welcome to the Business Prototyping Toolkit for Python!__
+__Welcome to the Business Prototyping Toolkit for Python!
+(BPTK_Py)__

 ## What is it?
 BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics models.
-It gives you the power to simulate System Dynamics Models within Python - and create beautiful plots of the simulation results for use in Jupyter/Jupyter Lab notebooks.
+It gives you the power to simulate System Dynamics Models within Python - and create beautiful plots of the simulation results for use in Jupyter Lab/ Notebooks.

 It requires a Python simulation model following the conventions given in the end of this Readme.